• Skip to Content

 College Teaching in Pharmacy Area of Emphasis

 Students must be currently enrolled in the Doctor of Pharmacy program and in good academic standing.
-Up to five students will be enrolled per year.
-Students must complete an application for admission to the area of emphasis program.
-Applications are due by November 30 of each year.
+Up to three students will be enrolled per year.
 Enrollment at other times may be considered if spots are available.
-Applicants must provide:

-2) a brief essay describing the applicant’s future career goals and what they gain through completion of the Area of Emphasis
+1. an essay describing the applicant’s future career goals and what they expect to gain through completion of the Area of Emphasis

 Course List